 The Eternal City has been a magnet for tourists since the 17th century, and nothing much has changed since then.
 The crowds still flock to the centre of the Roman empire, eating gelato, paying their respect at St Peter’s Basilica and marvelling at the Colosseum.
-There’s so much to see, it’s best to have a plan for sightseeing or some suggested itineraries to try and fit in as many Rome attractions as you can.
+There’s so much to see and do here, and best of all you can fly to Rome for just $75, using Delta SkyMiles Flash Sale.
 Even if you only have 3 days in Rome, this guide will help you pack as much as possible into your visit, including one or two unusual Rome attractions that are off the beaten path.

 Once you arrive in Rome, check into your hotel in central Rome , then drop your bags, put on your walking shoes and head out to explore.
 Ease yourself into the first of your 3 days in Rome by ordering some coffee to beat the jet lag at a café in Piazza Navona, a square that’s technically a rectangle.
 The Fountain of Four Rivers is located in this piazza .The sculpture was made by Bernini and represents the four major rivers at the time – the Nile, Ganges, the Danube and the Rio del Plata.